m2masari/python/pyspark/README.md

 **file name: Pyarrow_toPandas**<br/>
 * How to install PyArrow module to eliminate time consumption between pyspark dataframe to pandas dataframe
-* How pyspark performs and lowers the time
+* How pyarrow performs and lowers the time